 |Platforms||Web, Desktop, Mobile, Chrome|

 Guarda wallet is a brilliant storage solution for a few main reasons.
 Firstly, it supports tons of different coins, is available on pretty much any device and most importantly, is secure.
-It is by far my favourite multi-currency crypto wallet on the market and it truly is ‘one to rule them all’ in my honest, unbiased opinion.
+It is by far my favorite multi-currency crypto wallet on the market and it truly is ‘one to rule them all’ in my honest, unbiased opinion.

 The Guarda wallet is packed full of awesome features which make it one of the best crypto wallets around.
 I have put together some of my favourite features of the Guarda wallet below.